rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 Given whistle that summons teacher be at the crimson covert by the night of the full moon (A few days away).

+Tempest: God of storms and sudden weather
+Rygin: God of lightning and thunder.